Latin American airlines slash flights, salaries in response to coronavirus

 Avianca will go to flying just 10 planes, half of which are small turboprops, from 142.

+Mexican airline Aeromexico is slashing its domestic flight capacity by 35% and international capacity by 50%, which meant grounding 40 aircraft immediately, according to an internal company memo seen by Reuters.

-Panama-based Copa Airlines (CPA.N), the No. 3 carrier by international flights, faced an unprecedented crisis as Panama shut down international flights through its main hub.
+Panama-based Copa Airlines, the No. 3 Latin American carrier by international flights, faced an unprecedented crisis as Panama shut down international flights through its main hub.

 Virtually all of Copa’s flights go through Panama City’s airport.
 Copa declined to comment.

-Brazil’s largest domestic carrier, Gol Linhas Aereas Inteligentes (GOLL4.SA), said on Thursday it would cut worker pay by 35% and executive pay by 40% “initially” for three months.
+Brazil’s largest domestic carrier, Gol Linhas Aereas Inteligentes, said on Thursday it would cut worker pay by 35% and executive pay by 40% “initially” for three months.

 The developments left Latin America’s airlines facing an uncertain future and stranded many passengers who were unable to book flights to get home.
 The coronavirus pandemic has sickened more than 240,000 people globally and killed more than 9,800.